ddev/ddev/docs/content/users/install/phpstorm.md

 In PhpStorm, navigate to *Preferences* → *Build, Execution, Deployment* → *Docker* → *Tools*, and set the docker-compose executable to the full path of your `.ddev/bin/docker-compose` file relative to your home directory.

 If you’re using WSL2 and running PhpStorm on the Windows side, PhpStorm can’t use docker-compose from WSL2, so configure Docker Desktop in *Settings* → *General* to “Use Docker Compose V2” and use a recent version of Docker Desktop.

-Note: to be able to find DDEV's private docker-compose, you should have at least once started a DDEV environment, which takes care of installing the docker-compose file.

 ## DDEV Integration Plugin